Frequently Asked Questions

 Yes, as long as you are student in good standing and have not violated your status, you may legally remain in the United States with an expired F-1 visa.

-Before you travel to a country other than yours to renew your visa, contact the U.S. embassy or consulate.
+Before you travel to a country other than yours to renew your visa, contact the U.S. Embassy or Consulate.

 If you exit the United States and apply for a visa, you cannot return to the United States until the visa is issued.
 This could require a lengthy stay.
 If the visa is denied, you will not be able to return to the United States as a student.